Trigger Warning: Experience of Bullying and Ableism.

 Sports activities in school are not inclusive and are a constant source of anxiety for students with disabilities.
 In addition to that, my body weight, which was constantly increasing during adolescence, doubled apprehensions surrounding my very own self.

 A classmate in seventh grade made an ableist slur in Hindi in the comments of my full body profile photo on Facebook.
-I felt publically humiliated, and since then, I’ve had apprehensions about putting myself out there on social media.
+I felt publicly humiliated, and since then, I’ve had apprehensions about putting myself out there on social media.

 My disability isn’t immediately visible unless there are some limbs movements.
 The most common ableist phrase I hear is, “Oh, You don’t look so disabled“.